apache/couchdb/src/couch_srt/README.md

 database workload.

-CSRT resolves this by providing a real time querying system to find the active heavy proceses, live, as well as a process lifecyle reporting engine providing detailed analysis of the workloads induced by the request.
+CSRT resolves this by providing a real time querying system to find the active heavy processes, live, as well as a process lifecycle reporting engine providing detailed analysis of the workloads induced by the request.

 Let's assume we had the default IOQ logger matcher enabled, with the default configuration of logging any requests inducing more than 10k IOQ calls, which would catch all three of our requests above, even though they're all still going.
-As a result, we generate process lifecylce reports for all three of those requests, as we can see:
+As a result, we generate process lifecycle reports for all three of those requests, as we can see:

 ```